LezWatch/wordcamp-US-2017/markdown.md

 A Fresh Coat of Paint

-Note: The primary goal of the redo, which is much what the site looks like today, was mobile first.
+Note: The primary goal of the redo was mobile first and code updatability.
 The code was broken out into template parts, with a lot of consideration to DRY code.
 Things were hookable, repeatable, echo-able, and so on.
 It also had to be portable, so when we moved to another new theme, we could swap it out as painlessly as possible.
 That meant moving code from the theme to a plugin.